- What Is Open Sans?

 So what font is similar to Open Sans?
 The fonts closest to Open Sans demonstrate some of the same trademark characteristics of the original, including humanist styling, minimalist letterforms, and a neutral yet open appearance.

 Below, discover our selection of the 15 most similar fonts to Open Sans, from near-identical tributes to typefaces which take styling cues from Steve Matteson’s creation.
+When you're done check out the section that offers Open Sans font pairings.

 A chunkier, squatter tribute to Open Sans with a reduced x-height, Aurel is suited to both headers and body text and comes in four versatile weights and four italics.